Aiting-for-you/gov-procurement-spider/README.md

 ## ✨ Features

+- **User-Friendly GUI**: An intuitive graphical interface built with `CustomTkinter` that allows you to:
+    - Select provinces from a dropdown menu.
+    - Freely enter any search keywords.
+    - Choose date ranges with a calendar.
+    - View real-time logs directly in the app.
-- **Multi-Province Support**: Comes with dedicated parsers for multiple provinces including Guangdong, Zhejiang, Shandong, Sichuan, Hebei, and more.
+- **Multi-Province Support**: Comes with dedicated parsers for multiple provinces.
+The current supported list includes:
+    > Anhui, Chongqing, Guangdong, Guangxi, Hebei, Hubei, Jiangsu, Shandong, Sichuan, Zhejiang
 - **Modular Architecture**: Each province's parser is a self-contained module, making it easy to extend, maintain, and debug.
-A central factory automatically selects the correct parser based on the announcement URL.
-- **Robust Parsing Engine**:
-    - Utilizes `Selenium` to handle dynamically loaded JavaScript content, ensuring all data is captured.
+- **Robust Parsing Engine**: Utilizes `Selenium` and `BeautifulSoup` to handle complex, dynamic, and varied page structures.
-    - Employs `BeautifulSoup` with `lxml` for efficient and resilient HTML parsing.
-    - Intelligently handles_ various complex layouts, such as:
-        - Announcements with multiple bid packages.
-        - Tables with multi-line cells (`<br>` tags).
-        - Non-tabular data separated by various delimiters.
-        - Inconsistent HTML structures between central and local government announcements.
-- **Dynamic & Smart**: Automatically adapts to different page structures (e.g., single vs. multi-package bids) within the same province module.
-- **Data Export**: The main application logic (in `main.py`) is designed to save the extracted data into structured `.csv` files.
+- **Data Export**: Saves extracted data into structured `.csv` files, ready for analysis.
-- **Extensible**: Includes a clear specification (`parser_module_specification.md`) for creating new parser modules for additional provinces.
+- **Extensible**: Includes a clear specification (`parser_module_specification.md`) for creating new parser modules.

 ---